Azure/bicep-registry-modules/avm/res/cache/redis/README.md

 - Type: string
 - Default: `''`

-### Parameter: `subnetId`
+### Parameter: `subnetResourceId`

 The full resource ID of a subnet in a virtual network to deploy the Redis cache in.
-Example format: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/Microsoft.{Network|ClassicNetwork}/VirtualNetworks/vnet1/subnets/subnet1.

 - Required: No
 - Type: string